With many years’ experience in film production, Aradhna Tayal founded Clockhouse Films to produce award-winning short and feature independent films.

 Aradhna also executive produces short films, including Film London’s The River, with Clive Russell and Robert Emms.

 Aradhna was founder and director of the BBC Shorts Film Festival, presented by Francine Stock (The Film Programme, BBC Radio 4) and has curated short film programmes for international film festivals including The Festival of British Cinema, Hay-on-Wye and The St. John’s International Women’s Film Festival in Canada.
-She is a member of Women in Film and Television and a committee member of the Royal Television Society, London.
+She is a member of Women in Film and Television, committee member of the Royal Television Society, London and Chair of the Jury for the RTS London Student Awards.